kPherox/laravel-notification-line/README.md

 ## Installation

-You can install this package via composer:¬
+You can install this package via composer:
 ```
 composer require kpherox/laravel-notification-line
 ```